 DR. RURIK LIST, Professor and Head of the Research Area on Conservation Biology, Departamento de Ciencias Ambientales, Universidad Autónoma Metropolitana-Lerma

-Dr. List is a conservation biologist focused on carnivores and imperiled species, human-wildlife conflict, and identifying priorities for conservation.
+Dr. List is a conservation biologist focused on carnivores and imperiled species, human-wildlife conflict and identifying priorities for conservation.
 He has carried out ecological research in the U.S.-Mexico borderlands on species including kit fox, prairie dogs and pronghorn, and contributed to the reintroduction of wolf, bison and black-footed ferrets in Mexico.

 DR. BARRY NOON, Emeritus Professor, Department of Fish, Wildlife and Conservation Biology, Colorado State University

 Dr. Noon brings expertise in the effects of land management practices on wildlife populations, particularly in the conservation of imperiled vertebrate species in aquatic and terrestrial ecosystems.
-He has held science leadership positions in the Forest Service and National Biological Service, and continues to contribute significantly to promoting biodiversity conservation on U.S. Federal lands.
+He has held science leadership positions in the U.S. Forest Service and National Biological Service, and continues to contribute significantly to promoting biodiversity conservation on U.S. Federal lands.

 Dr. Root’s research addresses how plants and animals are changing with the changing climate.
-She served as a lead author and review editor of three assessment reports by the Intergovernmental Panel for Climate Change (IPCC), and in 2007 was co-awarded the Nobel Peace Prize with Vice President Al Gore and others of the IPCC for this work.
-Dr. Root is dedicated to making scientific information accessible to decision makers and the public, and is an active spokesperson for solutions to climate change.
+She served as a lead author and review editor of three assessment reports by the Intergovernmental Panel for Climate Change (IPCC), and in 2007 was co-awarded the Nobel Peace Prize with Vice President Al Gore and others on the IPCC for this work.
+Dr. Root is dedicated to making scientific information accessible to decision makers and the public and is an active spokesperson for solutions to climate change.

-DR. MARK SCHWARTZ, Professor, Department of Environmental Science and Policy, University of California-Davis
+DR. MARK SCHWARTZ, Professor, Department of Environmental Science and Policy, University of California Davis

-Dr. Schwartz is a conservation biologist with research interests in climate change impacts on rare and endangered plant species, climate change adaptation through resource management, and decision making under uncertainty for resource managers.
+Dr. Schwartz is a conservation biologist with research interests in climate change impacts on rare and endangered plant species, climate change adaptation through resource management and decision making under uncertainty for resource managers.
 He is a champion for assisting graduate students in the ecological sciences pursue careers in conservation outside academia and is the founder and Editor in Chief of the applied journal Conservation Science and Practice.

 Dr. Wilcove’s research examines the impacts of farming, logging, hunting and other human activities on biodiversity, especially birds.
 He brings expertise in integrating ecology, evolutionary biology and the social sciences to identify opportunities for improving the effectiveness of existing policy mechanisms for wildlife conservation.

 Dr. Wynn-Grant is a large carnivore ecologist with expertise in the ecological and social drivers of human-carnivore conflict and the connectivity of suitable carnivore habitat.
-She served on the Board of Governors for the Society of Conservation Biology, where provided tools and strategies for advancing equitable opportunity and representation in conservation biology.
-Dr. Wynn-Grant also serves as a spokesperson for engaging broader audiences in science and conservation.
+She served on the Board of Governors for the Society of Conservation Biology, where she provided tools and strategies for advancing equitable opportunity and representation in conservation biology.
+She also serves as a spokesperson for engaging broader audiences in science and conservation.